Photo of the campanile on a sunny day

 See our Resources page to learn more about options for reporting to KU or law enforcement, or seeking medical care after sexual violence.

-Yes.
-You do not need to report to KU or the police in order to access support from us and get help continuing your education.
-We know that the decision to report or not is personal and can be complicated.
+Yes!
+You do not need to pursue anything formal with KU or the police in order to access support and get help continuing your education.
+We know that the decision to report or not is personal and can be complicated to make.

-If you have experienced or are experiencing interpersonal violence — you have the right to request supports at KU – regardless of whether you report or submit a formal complaint.
-We can help communicate with your professors and help you understand the current academic options available to you.
+If you have experienced or are experiencing interpersonal violence — you have the right to request supports at KU – regardless of your decision to report or submit a formal complaint.
+We can help communicate with your instructors and help you learn about the current academic options available to you.
 CARE staff are available to discuss your classes and your individual needs.
-If these are current classes, we can explore ways to request the individualized supportive measures you need such as excused absences, extensions, and alternative assignments.
+If these are current classes, we can explore ways to request the individualized supportive measures you need in class such as excused absences, extensions, or alternative assignments.

-If a previous semester or year was significantly affected by violence, you may ask to retroactively withdraw from classes and request a tuition refund.
-CARE staff can offer info and support you in this process.
+If a previous semester or year was significantly affected by violence, you may ask to retroactively withdraw from classes (undergraduate students) and request a tuition refund.
+CARE staff can offer info, guidance, and support you in this process.

-We feel that you don’t have to have it all figured out and we don’t think there’s one right way to respond.
+Additionally, you don't have to have it all figured out and we don’t think there’s one right way to respond.
 We are here to listen, support, and process with you no matter what you decide to do or not do.
-We also acknowledge that it’s okay and understandable for how you feel to change over time.
+We also think that it’s okay and understandable for how you feel to change over time.

 No. Sometimes people come to us because they want to share details and talk through things that have happened and how they feel.
-But other times, people don’t or they choose to tell us only part of things.
-We are okay with either option and everything in between.
+But other people don’t want to share anything, or they choose to tell us only part of things.
+We are okay with either and everything in between.
 We trust that you are coming to CARE Services because something’s happened and you need support or information.
+You guide the conversation!

-No. CARE staff cannot provide legal advice or representation.
-We only offer general information about your rights after experiencing violence, or how an administrative, criminal, or civil process might work.
-Depending on your circumstances and needs, CARE staff can refer you to Legal Services for Students (LSS) on campus or other agencies/attorneys in the community.
+No. CARE staff aren't attorneys and cannot provide legal advice or representation.
+We only offer general information about your rights after experiencing violence.
+We might also share generally how an administrative, criminal, or civil process might work.